krish-na/javaee7-springmvc/Readme.md

 <h1>Introduction</h1>
-Demo web application demonstrating some of the key features of Java EE 7 and Spring MVC 3.2, including form/bean validations, Spring's exception handling, building RESTful JSON services.
+Demo web application demonstrating some of the key features of Java EE 7 and Spring MVC 3.2, including form/bean validations, Spring's exception handling, building RESTful JSON services, and web application initilization using JavaConfig (no Xml at all).
 There are no static pages for the web application, the focus is on building RESTful JSON services.
 Future enhancements to include WebSockets 1.0, as well as JMS 2.0 integration with Spring.

+<h2>Outline</h2>

+1. Java EE 7: Bean validation using JSR(349) reference implementation Hibernate
+2. Spring MVC 3.2 Exception handling using @ControllerAdvice annotation
+3. Validate against XSS using @SafeHtml validator
+4. RESTful/JSON services using Spring MVC 3.2
+5. Web App Init using JavaConfig, no web.xml or any xml config (Thanks @joshlong)
+6. Tomcat7 Maven Plugin Config
+7. Websocket 1.0 (Coming soon)
+8. JMS 2.0/Spring support (Coming soon)

 <h2>Setup</h2>